Morris (cartoonist)

-Maurice De Bevere ([moːˈriz də ˈbeːvərə]; [mɔʁis də bəvɛʁ, moʁ-]; 1 December 1923 – 16 July 2001), better known as Morris, was a Belgian cartoonist, comics artist, illustrator and the creator of Lucky Luke, a bestselling comic series about a gunslinger in the American Wild West.
+Maurice De Bevere ([moːˈriz də ˈbeːvərə]; [mɔʁis də bəvɛʁ, moʁ-]; 1 December 1923 – 16 July 2001), better known as Morris, was a Belgian comics artist, illustrator and the creator of Lucky Luke, a bestselling comic series about a gunslinger in the American Wild West.
 He was inspired by the adventures of the historic Dalton Gang and other outlaws.
 It was a bestselling series for more than 50 years that was translated into 23 languages and published internationally.
 He collaborated for two decades with French writer René Goscinny on the series.
 Morris's pen name is an Anglicized version of his first name.

 Biography

 Born in Kortrijk, Belgium, Morris attended the well-known Jesuit college in Aalst.
 His math teacher told his parents the youth would unfortunately never succeed in life, as he passed math classes doodling in the margin of his math books.
 The student uniforms required there inspired his choices for those of the undertakers in his Lucky Luke cartoon series.

 Morris started his career after college drawing in the Compagnie Belge d'Actualités (CBA) animation studios.
 This was a small and short-lived Belgian animation studio, where he met fellow artists Peyo, André Franquin and Eddy Paape.

 After World War II, the company folded.
 Morris worked as an illustrator for Het Laatste Nieuws, a Flemish newspaper, and Le Moustique, a French-language weekly magazine published by Dupuis.
 He made some 250 covers and numerous other illustrations for the latter magazine, mainly caricatures of movie stars.

 Morris died in 2001 of an embolism following an accidental fall.